Gwenola Wagon

 Janet, Joan, Jackson, Joyce and the robots

-The installation Janet, Joan, Jackson, Joyce and the Robots questions the authenticity of styles in the history of images.
-It also questions the processes of appropriation and diversion in the field of fragmented art.
-What is style?
-What does it mean to be original, and how can one exist as an artist in an era of imitation, tracking and censorship by generative AI?
-How can one escape detection algorithms?
-How can we escape the digitisation of our lives and rediscover corporeality in our use of matter?
+Janet, Joan, Jackson, Joyce and the Robots is a video installation exploring the authenticity of styles throughout the history of imagery, as well as the processes of style appropriation and reinterpretation.
+But what is a style?
+What does it mean to be original, and how can artists exist in an era of imitation and generative AI tracking?

 Credits